Anandesh-Sharma/Use-Graphics.h-in-Atom-CodeBlocks-and-DevC-/README.md

 # Use-Graphics.h-in-Atom-CodeBlocks-and-DevC-
-How to use graphics.h in latest IDE's &amp; Editors 2018 __*Here is the tutorial to use graphics in Popular IDE's and Editors.*__
+*How to use graphics.h in latest IDE's &amp; Editors 2018*

 ##### Just Follow the Steps for CODE::BLOCKS :-

 1. Clone the files from this repository.
 And download the [Code::Blocks](http://sourceforge.net/projects/codeblocks/files/Binaries/17.12/Windows/codeblocks-17.12mingw-setup.exe).